Health & Wellbeing

 2024, Pearly King of Eccles, Tunny Scaffolding Ltd.

-2009, Respect and Protect, made with Professor Jo Verran and communities across Manchester for World Aids Day.
+Respect and Protect, made for World Aids Day 2009.
 Collection of the Terrence Higgins Trust, London.

 2022, Mental Health.
-Letters from Safety Net reused at the Dr Guslain Museum in Ghent, an old mental health asylum.
-On loan to the Dr Guslain Museum.
+Safety Net at the Dr Guslain Museum in Ghent.

 Posts about my work in health & well-being

 • Exhibition.
-Connecting Threads at fashion textile museum
+Connecting Threads at the Fashion & Textile museum, London

 A few images from the opening of my exhibition, Connecting Threads, at Fashion Textile Museum, London, 2025.